 Figure 4.
-Predicted values of total length, egg buffer mass, and survival over time for each parameter’s base model value and two levels representing hypoxia effects on the parameter.
+Predicted values of total length, egg buffer mass, and survival over time for each parameter’s base model value (black) and two levels representing hypoxia effects on the parameter.
 These plots use assimilation (A, B, and C), maintenance (D, E, and F), and combined embryo and post-hatch mortality rates (G, H, and I) as examples to show how we selected DEBkiss parameters that would influence at least one of the state variables that was impacted by hypoxia in experiments.
 State variables are total length (A, D, and G), egg buffer mass (B, E, and H), and survival (C, F, and I).
 Reducing yVA with hypoxia affects the response variables similarly to JaAm so it is not shown in the figure.

 Results